 Even so the market was volatile and risky.
 Only large-scale vehicle manufacturers, and newcomers with lots of patient venture capital backing, could withstand the ‘two steps forward one step back’ way in which the market developed.

 The breakthroughs in the energy density of batteries meant that by the middle of the 2010s it was possible not only to produce pure electric urban delivery vehicles that made economic sense.
-It was now possible to challenge the diesel engine as the way to power medium weight and heavyweight inter-city trucks.
-Even so, doubts remained over the long-term performance and ultimate durability of the newest types of battery.
+It was now possible to challenge the diesel engine as the way to power medium weight and even heavyweight inter-city trucks.
+That said, doubts remained over the long-term performance and ultimate durability of the newest types of battery.

 The 2011 Commercial Vehicle exhibition showed off more battery-electrics than for many years.
 Ford unveiled its electric Transit Connect, Renault its Kangoo, and Mercedes-Benz the E-Cell version of its Vito van.
 From further afield, DFSK of China displayed a range of mini-electric vehicles in various formats, van, tipper, chassis-cab and so on.